Believe it or not, expanding a business and increasing profits is not the be-all and end-all of the uses for direct mail

 Direct mail can also be used to do a lot of good with charities, as it is a very effective fundraising method.

 Charity Direct Mail Provides ROI

 In principle, a charity is still a business.
 Charities have to establish a brand, source their data, market themselves as well as gain new donors, like normal businesses.
-However, they do not aim to make profit from it.
+However, they do not aim to make a profit from it.

-Due to this, charities can approach their marketing strategies in the same way as any other business, meaning they capitalise on the use of emails, social media, billboards etc., just advertising a different message to that of a normal business.
+Due to this, charities can approach their marketing strategies in the same way as any other business, meaning they capitalise on the use of emails, social media, billboards etc., just advertising a different message to that of normal business.

 Charity Direct Mail Fundraising

 The ROI of fundraising via print is staggering: for every £1 spent, £4 in donations are received, below is two examples of big charities and how direct mail has influenced their fundraising.

 The Alzheimer’s Society- In the Christmas of 2007, the Alzheimer’s Society launched a direct mail campaign, aiming to gain a 10% response rate and raise £99,750.

 While they only beat their target response rate by 1%, the average donation was nearly three times higher than the target average, bringing in a fundraising total of £165,164.
 A massive contributor to this was the use of varied direct mail, put together by the charity to tug on each recipient’s heartstrings.

 American Cancer Society (ACS) – In 2013, the American Cancer Society decided to halt all the use of direct mail for fundraising causing a drastic effect.
 The charity lost the gaining of new donors by 11% in a single year, and the donations from new donors dropped by a massive £7m.